-Interpret and evaluate
+- Interpret and evaluate

-- Make judgments and draw conclusions - Develop and improve experimental procedures.
+- Make judgements and draw conclusions

+- Develop and improve experimental procedures.

-How can Chemistry support your future?
+How can chemistry support your future?

-Of course, we offer the study of GCSE and we encourage your continued study in this fantastic subject.
+Of course we offer the study of GCSE chemistry and we encourage your continued study in this fantastic subject.
 Yet we know that choice and personal interest are important aspects of worthy study.
-Whether you have continued your study of chemistry into GCSE or A level or not you will have gained access to this enriching subject and its study will have taught you to think differently and deeply.
+Whether you have continued your study of chemistry into A level at a local post-16 provider or not you will have gained access to this enriching subject and its study will have taught you to think differently and deeply.

-Chemistry is offered at most prestigious universities, either as a single honours or a joint honours subject studied alongside other disciplines e.g. chemical engineering, veterinary Sciences, and Medicine.
-The very fact that you have been able to study chemistry strengthens your analytical thinking and mathematical reasoning, and will help your future application be they for colleges, universities, apprenticeships, or employment.
+Chemistry is offered at most prestigious universities either as a single honours or a joint honours subject studied alongside other disciplines e.g. chemical engineering, veterinary sciences and medicine.
+The very fact that you have been able to study chemistry strengthens your analytical thinking and mathematical reasoning that will help your future application be they for colleges, universities, apprenticeships or employment.